Are you looking to replace your old pair of sunglasses? Are you wondering which is the better choice between polarized and non-polarized sunglasses?

-Now that we established the superiority of polarized lenses, let’s discuss the instances where they excel.
-First and foremost, polarized sunglasses can be your best friend when outdoors.
+Now that we've established the superiority of polarized lenses, let’s discuss some of the instances in which they excel.
+First and foremost, polarized sunglasses can be your best friend when you're spending time outdoors.

 As we mentioned earlier, these sunglasses feature a special coating.
-This highly-reflective coating reduces glare.
-It also limits haze and reflections of all sorts.
+In addition to reducing glare, this highly-reflective coating limits haze and reflections of all sorts.

-If you are boating on a sunny day, you can see past the water reflections with a pair of polarized sunglasses.
-You can appreciate the scenic views without having to worry about hurting your eyes.
+If you're out boating on a sunny day, you can see past the water reflections with a pair of polarized sunglasses.
+They allow you to appreciate the scenic views without having to worry about hurting your eyes.

 Furthermore, the special coating provides extra contrast during the day.
-In turn, it makes the sky appear in deeper blue.
+In turn, it makes the sky appear a deeper blue.
 This is helpful if you’re relaxing on the beach or playing water sports.

-And if you’re suffering from light sensitivity, polarized sunglasses will be useful.
+And if you’re suffering from light sensitivity, polarized sunglasses will be useful there, too.

 When Using Your Devices

-Do you spend several hours in front of a laptop, smartphone, or television?
-Then you’re exposing your eyes to digital eye strain.
+Do you spend several hours a day in front of a laptop, smartphone, or television?
+If so, you’re increasing your risk of experiencing digital eye strain.
 But with a pair of polarized sunglasses, you can reduce the impact of extensive screen usage.

 When you look at your digital screens with polarized lenses, you will notice a faded view.
-Sometimes, you will see the screen turn dark depending on the angle you are viewing the screen from.
+Sometimes, you'll see the screen turn dark, depending on the angle from which you're viewing the screen.

-The caveat, however, is the distorted view.
-If the darker screen disrupts your viewing, you may go for a pair of computer glasses as an alternative.
+The one caveat, however, is that polarized lenses can distort your view.
+If the darker screen disrupts your viewing, you may opt to go for a pair of computer glasses as an alternative.

 A study revealed that the glare of bright sunlight can cause vehicular accidents.
-Though road accidents do happen during the day, it increases by 16% when the sun is at its brightest.
-And in these accidents, it is the driver who experienced the glare who is at fault.
+Though road accidents do happen during the day, they increase by 16% when the sun is at its brightest.
+And in these accidents, it's the driver who experienced the glare who is at fault.

 Don’t mistake glares as something that only happens during summer.
 They also pose problems during winter when you’re hiking, snowboarding, or skiing.

 Much like water, snow can also reflect the sun’s rays.
-In turn, they can also produce glares that can affect your vision.
-Since skiing or climbing up slopes entails topnotch safety, you need to ensure visual clarity along the way.
+In turn, these reflections can also produce glares that can affect your vision.
+Since skiing or climbing up slopes requires top-notch safety, you need to ensure visual clarity along the way.

 The Key Drawbacks

-Though polarized sunglasses beat non-polarized ones in many aspects, it doesn’t mean they are perfect.
-There are still a few drawbacks that you need to consider before buying one.
+Though polarized sunglasses beat non-polarized ones in many aspects, it doesn’t mean they're perfect.
+There are still a few drawbacks that you need to consider before buying a pair of your own.

-First, there is the common concern of seeing things darker.
-For starters, it will be challenging to see clearly when punching your ATM PIN.
+First, there's the common concern of seeing things darker.
+For example, it'll be challenging to see clearly when punching your ATM PIN.

-And if you’re planning to watch your favorite show on your digital TV or tablet, your polarized sunglasses will not yield optimum viewing experience.
+If you’re planning to watch your favorite show on your digital TV or tablet, your polarized sunglasses will not yield the optimal viewing experience.

-If you’re operating heavy machines, these sunglasses will not be able to provide the visual clarity that you need.
-The same thing goes if you’re an airplane pilot.
+If you’re operating heavy machines, these sunglasses will not be able to provide the visual clarity you need to do so safely.
+The same thing is true if you’re an airplane pilot.

 Last but not least, polarized sunglasses are more expensive than non-polarized ones.
 This is because of the special coating that helps deflect glare and reflection.

 Now the question remains: should you go for polarized sunglasses for men and women?
-The answer depends on your needs.
-But in the grander scheme of things, they edge out non-polarized sunglasses.
+The answer depends on your needs, but in the grand scheme of things, they edge out non-polarized sunglasses.